elasticpath/react-pwa-reference-storefront/README.md

  - `enableOfflineMode`, **optional**, *bool*:
   Option to enable offline mode.
 When in offline mode, requests are fetched from static data instead of Cortex.
 Check out [how it works](#offline-mode)
  - `gaTrackingId`, **optional**, *string*:
- Google Analytics tracking ID to integrate with Google Analytics Suite and track user activity as it happens on your site.
+ Google Analytics tracking ID to integrate with Google Analytics Suite and track enhanced ecommerce activity as it happens on your site.

 ### Sample Data:
 This project includes a set of sample data for your convenience, and assumes you have a valid Elastic Path development environment.<br/>